Climacrux/docs.cdrplatform.com/src/pages/index.md

 description: Easily remove carbon dioxide through a variety of methods with Climacrux's CDR API.
 ---

-What is CDR, why do we need it, and how can you easily make it an integral party of your business? {% .lead %}
+What is CDR, why do we need it, and how can you easily make it an integral part of your business? {% .lead %}

 ---

 ## What is CDR?

 Carbon dioxide removal (CDR), CO₂ removal or carbon removal refers to the human-driven extraction of the greenhouse gas CO₂ from the atmosphere combined with its permanent storage.
 The goal of carbon removal procedures is to decrease atmospheric carbon dioxide levels and to mitigate or even reverse man-made global warming.

+---

 ## Why do we need CDR?